reelmatt/csci33a/README.md

     book.
 Users are still only allowed to leave one review per book.

 # Files
-+ application.py
++ application.py - main application code
-+ import.py
++ import.py - import script to add the 5,000 entries from books.csv to database
-+ books.csv
++ books.csv - course-provided dataset
 + static/
     + styles.scss - Custom styles added in addition to Bootstrap; compiled down to styles.css using the SASS CLI.
 + templates/
     + 404.html - Used to display a 404 error with page_not_found() method.
     + book.html - Displays an individual book's info and any user reviews.
+Also contains form to submit a review if the user hasn't already.
     + books.html - Displays a list of all books returned for a search with links to the individual book page.
-    + edit_review.html - Form containing a user's existing review to all them to update and re-submit.
+    + edit_review.html - Form containing a user's existing review to allow them to update and re-submit.
     + index.html - Home page for the site.
 Gives a welcome message and how to use the site.
     + layout.html - The main layout template that is extended by all the pages.